-"I was talking about this!" she continued, with forced words through quivering lips, pulling a devise out of what had been her 'dress' with two shaking, emaciated arms that she somehow made work together.
+"I was talking about this!" she continued, with forced words through quivering lips.
+She pulled a devise out of what had been her 'dress' with two shaking, emaciated arms that she somehow made work together.
 It was coated with blood, the sharp wires sticking out of it coated with blood.
 "A beast got hold of it just as I was about to...eh..." she said with fear and regret in her voice as she became faint.

 Dral reflexely broke her fall and assured her fearful soul with a bear like hug.
 He recognized the old woman's eyes, but still held on to her.
-Indeed she was the once beautiful and arrogant intruder who introduced Primton to a skilled self-respectdemolishing critic, hopefully not encouraging any of his fellow citizens to become such.
-Yes, she was as toxic and the plague that had taken away her beauty and was about to take away her life.
+Indeed she was the once beautiful and arrogant intruder who introduced Primton to its first highly skilled self-respect-demolishing critic.
+Some kind of ailment had taken away her youth, beauty and was about to take away her life.
 But, Dral had to help her.
-And, he thought, if he could keep her at least alive long enough, she could take her to the Huntress' settlement.
+And, he thought, if he could keep her at least live long enough, she could take him to the Huntress' settlement.
 And, perhaps, if Fate was kind, to the Huntress.